5 Days Bukit Lawang Trekking & Lake Toba Trip

 - Samosir Island

-Experience the Sumatra primary rain forest with their wildlife, it’s live on their nature habitats on a fully private 5 days organised trip.
-Explorer Bukit Lawang National park, Bohorok on trekking trip to hunting the Orangutan on their nature habitat with your camera and completed your excursion at Lake Toba to witness the unique Batak culture.
+Experience the Sumatra primary rain forest with their wildlife, it’s live on their nature habitats on a fully organised 5 days Bukit Lawang and Lake Toba trip.
+Explorer the Orangutan at Bukit Lawang National park, Bohorok on trekking trip to hunting the Orangutan on their nature habitat with your camera and completed your excursion at Lake Toba to witness the unique Batak culture.

 Choose Your Trip Date